thestatsguy/thestatsguy/content/post/2018-12-28-some-data-scientist-interview-questions-with-a-twist.md

 ---
-title: "A repertoire of data scientist interview questions - with a twist"
+title: "Some data scientist interview questions - with a twist"
 date: 2018-12-28
 categories: ["Machine learning"]
 ---